-The FAR Game also imposes itself on endogenous architectural principles such as height, number of floors, underground parking, building envelope, ceiling height, façade perforation, depth and ratio of plans, and vertical profiles of programs.
+The FAR Game also imposes itself on endogenous architectural principles such as height, number of floors, underground parking, building envelope, ceiling height, façade perforation, depth and ratio of plans, vertical profiles of programs, and distances between adjacent buildings.
 So it affects the details of buildings as well as the collective urban landscape.